 From the optimization of manufacturing operations to predictive and remote maintenance: there are also ample existing Internet of Things deployment examples that show the real-life benefits.
 Cases are great to help you see the benefits without too much theory.

-Manfacturing: a connected services offering at ABB Robotics with IoT
+Manufacturing: a connected services offering at ABB Robotics with IIoT

 The Industrial Internet of Things enabled ABB Robotics to achieve higher efficiency, enhance customer support and introduce a new connected services approach.